 The Thin Gold Line

-Listen to the dispatcher’s questions.
+Second, listen to the dispatcher’s questions.
 Dispatchers are trained to gather information in the shortest possible time, so they can send the appropriate first responders to the scene.
+If you don't stop talking, it could delay the process or cause the dispatcher to miss an important piece of information.

-Answer their questions.
+Third, answer their questions.
 Even if you don’t understand why a dispatcher asks you a question, answer it as well as you can.
-The questions being asked are important; otherwise, dispatchers wouldn't waste time asking them.
+Many times a dispatcher will ask a question, only to have the caller respond with, "That's not important!
+Just send somebody!"
+Chances are, help is already on the way and the questions being asked are important; otherwise, dispatchers wouldn't waste time asking them.
+Well-researched emergency protocols dictate certain actions, including which questions to ask.
+So please, trust that the dispatchers know what they’re doing and answer their questions.

-Telling dispatchers to hurry up doesn't speed things up.
+Fourth, telling dispatchers to hurry up doesn't speed things up.
 It's completely natural to say things like "Please hurry!" in an emergency, but it's important to remember that dispatchers are doing everything they can.
+If the dispatcher seems calm, it is because they know staying calm is the quickest way to get things done.
+When people rush, they often make mistakes.

-Remember that a dispatcher’s tone does not reflect how much they want to help you.
+Fifth, remember that a dispatcher’s tone does not reflect how much they want to help you.
 Sometimes dispatchers use their mean voices with callers.
 It's because they have to take control of a situation (especially if someone is panicking).
+Sometimes people need to be told what to do.
+If a dispatcher is giving CPR instructions, for example, it is extremely important the caller hears the dispatcher and follows the instructions word for word.

 Finally, stay calm.
-I know this is easier said than done, but dispatchers know the best outcomes for the scariest calls come when callers are able to maintain their composure.
+I know this is easier said than done, but dispatchers know the best outcomes for the scariest calls come when callers are able to maintain their composure, answer questions quickly and follow instructions.
+Emergencies are frightening, but you don’t want to make them worse by responding badly.

 As always, our mission at UPD is simple: to make Ukiah as safe as possible.
-If you have suggestions on how we can improve, please call me.
+If you have suggestions on how we can improve please feel free to call me.
 If you would like to know more about crime in your neighborhood, you can sign up for telephone, cell phone and email notifications by clicking the Nixle button on our website: www.ukiahpolice.com.